Get a free, no obligation personal loan quote with rates as low as 9.90%

 Credit cards can be both a blessing and a curse; it all depends on how you use them.
-On one hand, they’re great for making large purchases, creating a credit score for yourself and are even great for when you need a little extra help until your next paycheque.
-But it’s when you start to completely rely on them that they become a curse.
+On one hand, they’re great for making large purchases, and building a credit score for yourself and are even great for when you need a little extra help until your next paycheque.
+But it’s when you start to completely rely on them that they can wreak havoc on your finances.

 How Much Credit Card Debt is Normal?